 Interest rate on credit cards is one of the most ignored aspects by many of the credit card users.
-Every credit card issuer charges interest on credit card overdue payment on a monthly basis, so does the HDFC Bank.
-HDFC credit cardholders must know how the bank charges interest rate on unpaid credit card bills, what kind of payments attract interest charges, how interest rate is calculated and other related details specific to their credit card to make most of their credit card’s interest-free period feature and revolving credit facility.
+Every credit card issuer charges interest on credit card overdue payments on a monthly basis, and so does the HDFC Bank.
+HDFC credit cardholders must know how the bank charges interest rate on unpaid credit card bills, what kind of payments attract interest charges, how the interest rate is calculated and other related details specific to their credit card to make the most of their credit card’s interest-free period feature and revolving credit facility.

-Technically called finance charges, credit card interest charge is the penalty levied or the interest collected by HDFC Bank in case you choose not to pay your credit card balance in full.
-Which means when you choose to pay only the minimum amount due or an amount lesser than that the bank will charge interest on the remaining amount and all new transactions till the outstanding is cleared in full.
+Technically called finance charges, a credit card interest charge is the penalty levied or the interest collected by HDFC Bank in case you choose not to pay your credit card balance in full.
+This means when you choose to pay only the minimum amount due or an amount lesser than that the bank will charge interest on the remaining amount and all new transactions till the outstanding is cleared in full.

 Do note that the interest will be levied only when you don’t pay your credit card bill in full or when you withdraw cash using your HDFC credit card.

 HDFC charges interest at a monthly percentage rate (MPR) on all the applicable transactions from the date of purchase till the amount is paid back in full.
 The finance charges are added to the monthly credit card billing statement till the outstanding is cleared in full.

 Based on the daily balance method, HDFC calculates interest on a particular amount using the formula -